linroger/FinanceCompendium/X. Quantitative Trading/151 Trading Strategies/151 Trading Strategies.md

-the underlying security's price passes a certain level or "barrier" – see, e.g., [Haug, 2001]), other exotic options (a broad category of options that typically are complexly structured – see, e.g., [Fabozzi, 2002]), etc. Let us also mention binary (a.k.a. all
-- r-nothing or digital) options (that pay a preset amount, say, \$1, if the underlying security meets a predefined condition on expiration, otherwise they simply expire without paying anything to the holder – see, e.g., [Breeden and Litzenberger, 1978]).
+the underlying security's price passes a certain level or "barrier" – see, e.g., [Haug, 2001]), other exotic options (a broad category of options that typically are complexly structured – see, e.g., [Fabozzi, 2002]), etc. Let us also mention binary (a.k.a. all or-nothing or digital) options (that pay a preset amount, say, \$1, if the underlying security meets a predefined condition on expiration, otherwise they simply expire without paying anything to the holder – see, e.g., [Breeden and Litzenberger, 1978]).